 We understand that creating a family through adoption requires both sensitivity and commitment.
 Families adopting children and teens who have experienced trauma and loss require specialized education and support in order to best meet the needs of their children, and children need support and understanding as they adjust to becoming a member of a new family.
 Our adoption social workers understand the complexities and challenges for everyone involved in the adoption process, and are dedicated to providing the kind of unique help and guidance required.

-For more information about our Adoption program and becoming an adoptive parent, contact Sarah Medrano-Palmer at firstname.lastname@example.org or 617.876.4210 x4057.
+For more information about our Adoption program and becoming an adoptive parent, contact Director of Family Services Sarah Medrano-Palmer at email@example.com or 617.876.4210 x4060.

 When you give to the Adoption program, you're helping a deserving child find a loving family of their own.
 To support a child in need, click below to make your donation.